iheanyi/iheanyi.github.io/source/blog/reflections-on-2015.html.markdown

 title: Reflections on 2015
 date: 2015-12-29
 tags: personal, reflections, lifestyle
+description: Took a day to reflect on the past year.
 ---

 The year 2015 has been a pretty good year nonetheless and I think it is always good for